Signs of Burnout in Women: The Complete Guide to Recognising and Recovering

 Here, the symptoms are consistent and impossible to ignore, even if you are still managing to function.
 Exhaustion is persistent.
 Motivation is low.
 Emotional reactivity is high.
 Physical symptoms have begun to appear.

 What to do: This stage requires more than rest.
-It requires structural change, emotional regulation, nervous system recovery, and boundary-setting.
+It requires structural change, honest reflection, emotional regulation tools, nervous system recovery, and stronger boundaries.

 Stage Three: Crisis Burnout